safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 You might see some Polyfill errors such as `Module not found: Error: Can't resolve 'crypto'.

-See Web3Auth [Webpack 5 Polyfills Issue](https://web3auth.io/docs/troubleshooting/webpack-issues) for more context on how to fix.
+See Web3Auth [Webpack 5 Polyfills Issue](https://web3auth.io/docs/troubleshooting/webpack-issues) for more context on how to fix or [commit 85ccd22](https://github.com/5afe/safe-space/pull/12/commits/85ccd22b8528d7eacd013a8e3f5bb0093c85b081) for the necessary code changes to fix the Polyfill issues.

 Install `react-app-rewired` and missing dependencies: